-According to the Department of Finance, stable food supply is a result of reforms in the agricultural sector during the coronavirus pandemic.
+According to the Department of Finance, stable food supply is a result of reforms in the agricultural sector during the COVID-19 pandemic.

-Data from the National Economic Development Authority shows that the agriculture sector managed to grow by 1.6 percent during the second quarter of 2020 while other economic sectors declined.
+Data from the National Economic Development Authority shows that the agriculture sector managed to grow by 1.6 percent in the second quarter of 2020 while other economic sectors declined.

 With that, Dominguez suggests five ways to guarantee adequate supply of the most basic crops:

 - Extend productivity gains in the rice sector to other plantation crops, particularly sugarcane.
 This includes ways to improve the welfare of sugar workers, small landholders, planters, millers, and other domestic industries.

 - Digitize agricultural systems.
 This will reduce middlemen, processes, and waste from the farm system while adding value and quality to food and income to farmers and agri-entrepreneurs.